saixpereos-debug/parashu/USER_MANUAL.md

-# Parashu User Manual
+# 🔱 Parashu User Manual

 Parashu is a high-performance, modern Go-based vulnerability scanner designed for environments where accuracy, speed, and offline capability are paramount.
-This manual covers all features and commands to ensure you get the most out of the tool.
+It pairs active scanning with a local, highly-optimized vulnerability database.

 ---